pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 DELEG and NS delegations can create cyclic dependencies and/or lead to duplicate entries which point to the same server.
 Resolvers need to enforce suitable limits to prevent damage even if someone has incorrectly configured some of the data used to create an SLIST.

-This leads to a modified description of find the best servers to ask" from earlier documents for DELEG-aware resolvers.
+This leads to a modifications of the description from earlier documents for DELEG-aware resolvers can find the best servers to ask.
 That description becomes:

 1. Determine deepest possible zone cut which can potentially hold the answer for given (query name, type, class) combination: